-Patriot needs to know how often each employee will be paid and on what basis, hourly or salary.
-In addition, you’ll need to enter a pay rate and specify whether they’re covered by workers’ comp insurance.
+Patriot needs to know how often each employee will be paid and on what basis, be it hourly or salary.
+In addition, you’ll need to enter a pay rate and add repeating money types (such as housing allowance and commission payments).

 Enter Your Employees’ Tax Information

 You should have a W-4 form for each employee, and you’ll need it to complete this section.
-If you have a 2019 form, you’ll need to specify that, because the IRS issued a new 2020 W-4 form for employers to use.
-Enter their filing status, single vs married vs head of household, withholding exemption status, dependents, and other information required by the form.
+Enter their filing status (single, married, or head of household), withholding exemption status, dependents, and other information required by the form.
 If you’re in a state that has income tax, you may need to enter information from each employee’s state W-4 form.
 Select “Continue” when you’re done.